VictoriaBros/opq-js/README.md

 ### range

-This allows to search for a range of given values in a field including integer values, dates e.t.c
+This allows to search for a range of given values in a field.

 ```js
 const { query } = require('@victoriabros/opq');